 Mostly uninhabited and teeming with remarkable wildlife, the legendary islands of the Galápagos captivate explorers of all ages.
-On a Lindblad-National Geographic voyage, every family member can choose from an array of adventures like hiking among giant tortoises in the lush highlands or snorkeling in an extraordinary undersea world where penguins and sea lions co-exist.
+On a voyage with National Geographic-Lindblad Expeditions, every family member can choose from an array of adventures like hiking among giant tortoises in the lush highlands or snorkeling in a pristine undersea world where penguins and sea lions co-exist.

 Record Wildlife Observations in a Field Notebook